-- In addition to the specific procedures in this guide, you should also: - follow any directions for use and storage on labels or advised by suppliers, - keep non-shelf stable foods out of the temperature danger zone (5°C - 60°C), - follow the 2 hour/4 hour rule, (see 'Safe storage and display'), - keep cold foods below 5°C, - · defrost foods in the fridge/chiller when possible, - keep hot foods above 60°C, - reheat food to above 60°C (75°C is best) before placing in a bain-marie or food warmer, - wash fruit and vegetables before preparing, cooking and/or eating, unless labelled 'Prewashed' or 'Ready-to-eat'.
+- In addition to following the specific procedures in this guide, you should also: - follow any directions for use and storage on labels or advised by suppliers, - keep non-shelf stable foods out of the temperature danger zone (5°C-60°C), - follow the 2 hour/4 hour rule (see 'Safe storage and display'), - keep cold foods below 5°C, - · defrost foods in the fridge/chiller when possible, - keep hot foods above 60°C, - reheat food to above 60°C (75°C is best) before placing in a bain-marie or food warmer, - Bruising can make some produce unsafe or unsuitable (e.g. bruised apples can contain patulin which is a toxin that can make people sick).